Someone battling addiction is at risk of overdose if they don't:

 SUBMIT A TIP

 Community members can help by reporting anyone who might be selling illegal drugs or diverting legal prescription medication for illegal purposes.
-Click here to submit a tip.

 To contact the Sarasota County Sheriff's Office Special Investigations Section, call 941.861.4952.